CENDARI/documentation/source/user/writing_arg.rst

 will soon be available.
-If you have copied and pasted text into the editing window, you can automatically detect links in the text by clicking on the big red button in the top row of the editor (called *markcreativework.desc*).
-You can also insert links manually by selecting a section of text, and then clicking on the ‘chain’ button in the editing menu (called *Insert/Edit Link*).
+If you have copied and pasted text into the editing window, you can automatically detect links in the text by clicking on the big red button in the top row of the editor (called :menuselection:`markcreativework.desc`).
+You can also insert links manually by selecting a section of text, and then clicking on the :menuselection:`chain` button in the editing menu (called :menuselection:`Insert --> Edit Link`).

 **Insert Footnotes/References**